 How do you turn a passage of text into an illustration that tells a story?
 Where do you start, how do you brainstorm, and what are the clues that make it all work?
 We start by selecting a passage or two from a nonfiction book or novel and discuss how to think about illustrating it, and then students will respond to the “assignment” by doing their own sketches, which we’ll then talk about as a group.
 At the workshop’s halfway point, I do a slideshow presentation about the process I go through for one of my books (selecting the right moments, point of view, clues to include in a drawing, etc.) and also show some fun stuff from behind the scenes.
 The workshop concludes with another round of sketches, which can either be revisions of the first ideas or a new direction altogether.

-Local School Visits (Willamette Valley and Newport, Oregon only)
+Local School Visits (Willamette Valley and Central Coast, Oregon only)

 Travel School Visits (overnight and out-of-state trips)